ariel-frischer/py-opencommmit/docs/PYTHON-README.md

 ## Usage

-Once installed, OpenCommit CLI can be accessed with the `oco` command.
+Once installed, PyOC CLI can be accessed with the `pyoc` command.

 ### Generate Commit Messages